 Then my grandpa reminded me of when in 2008 the stock market nearly crashed and the housing market tanked.
 Thousands, even millions of US citizens were out of work and lost their homes.
 We have a summer home in a small town and the community got hit really hard.
 It was a thriving little town and now it has become a little more than a ghost town.
 It’s really sad for me to drive down the main street and see a lot of the vacant, run down buildings where businesses used to thrive.

-Many cities and towns were hit hard in America and unfortunately things haven’t changed like they did after the Great Depression.
+Many cities and towns were hit hard in America and unfortunately, things haven’t changed as they did after the Great Depression.
 My grandpa told me to prepare and do everything I can to make sure my family can withstand a crisis like he has seen come to too many women, children, and men.

 I think there is a lot that can be learned from history and I certainly want to be as prepared as possible.
 So I asked my grandpa, “How can I be prepared to get through an economic depression if another were to hit America?”